materiaraiding/materiaraiding-old/tea.md

 {: .note }
 I will describe this mechanic using true cardinal positions, where BJ and CC spawn in the true north area and Alexander Prime spawns true south.
 However, some players find it easier to process the mechanic treating Alexander Prime as 'north.'
 Both ways are valid - as long as you do the mechanic correctly, do whatever is easier for you.

+**EXPLAINING WORMHOLE HERE**

+As you can see, there are a lot 'nitpicky' things players need to keep in mind as they run through Wormhole.
+Here is a general summary of key things:
+- Odds move true west, evens move true east.
+- 1/2 and 5/6 resolve CC Limit Cut true north side, 3/4 and 7/8 resolve true south side.
+- Puddles soak order on west side is 5 -> 7 -> 1, puddles soak order on east side is 6 -> 8 -> 2.
+- If you are 3 or 4 and baiting Super Jump, give yourself space to step forward to dodge the upcoming Apocalyptic Ray.
+- If you are 1 or 2 and baiting Apocalyptic Ray, remember to hold your position until it is properly baited before moving out.

 --this is a work in progress!--